S-0896

 Plain Language

-Chatbot providers must implement physical, administrative, and technical measures to ensure deidentified data cannot be reidentified.
-The provider must process, retain, and transfer deidentified data without any reasonable means of reidentification.
-This is a continuing technical obligation — not a one-time deidentification step — requiring ongoing safeguards throughout the data lifecycle.
+Chatbot providers must implement physical, administrative, and technical safeguards to ensure that deidentified data cannot be reidentified.
+All processing, retention, and transfer of deidentified data must occur without any reasonable means of reidentification.
+This is a continuing obligation — it applies not just at the point of deidentification but throughout the data lifecycle.

 Statutory Text